 If this is your first time receiving an overaward and have questions that can't be answered by this page, you may schedule an appointment to see an ISS advisor.

 Check to make sure your mailing address in MyUH is your current U.S. address, and that it is formatted correctly.
-If a check needs to be mailed to you, then the address must be correct.
-We strongly recommend that you sign up for eRefund so that any refunds may be transmitted directly to your bank account, as checks may be lost in the mail or returned because of outdated addresses.
+If UHM mails you a paper check, then it will use one of two addresses: (1) the mailing address on your form WH-1, or (2) the mailing address in MyUH.
+It will depend on the tax determination.
+We strongly recommend that you sign up for eRefund so that any payments going to your MyUH account may be transmitted directly to your bank account, as checks may be lost in the mail or returned because of outdated addresses.

 Example - CORRECT:

 Address Line 1: 2222 Dole St Apt A

 Zip Code: 96822

 *You do not have to enter information for "county" or "country."